graemerocher/micronaut-oraclecloud-workshop/lab_data_jdbc/lab_data_jdbc.md

 	}
 	</copy>

 There are a few important aspects to note about this code.
 First to create the initial set of `Owner` instances the logic has been moved into an `init` method that is annotated with [@EventListener](https://docs.micronaut.io/latest/api/io/micronaut/runtime/event/annotation/EventListener.html) and receives [StartupEvent](https://docs.micronaut.io/latest/api/io/micronaut/context/event/StartupEvent.html).
-This ensures that the initialization logic is executed when the `ApplicationContext` first startts.
+This ensures that the initialization logic is executed when the `ApplicationContext` first starts.
+See the section on [Context Events](https://docs.micronaut.io/latest/guide/index.html#contextEvents) in the Micronaut documentation for further informatio.

 Secondly the `init` method is wrapped in `javax.transaction.Transactional` which ensures that the method executes within the context of a database transaction and if anything goes wrong during the execution of the method the changes will be rolled back.